Kerah-Jones/qestion-forum-client/README.md

 12. Name the new repository with the same name used on Step 5.
 13. Follow instructions on pushing code on respository set up page on Github account.
 14. To view application browser run `npm start`
-15. Note you can only send requests to the api if it is already running in terminal, both on localhost:4741.
+15. Note you can only send requests to the api if it is already running in terminal, localhost:4741.
 Please see https://github.com/kerah-jones/question-forum-server.